 WHAT IS BRIDGE

-For many organizations in the United States, attention to DEI increased exponentially after the brutal killing of George Floyd in the summer of 2020 and the massive racial justice mobilization that followed.
+For many organizations in the United States, attention to DEI increased exponentially after the murder of George Floyd in the summer of 2020 and the massive racial justice mobilization that followed.
 In response, many organizations in the international development sector searched to find documented efforts at the sectoral level on the extent of the industry’s DEI challenges.
 What they found, however, was a startling gap in publicly available, sector-wide, data on diversity.

 Having this data will enable individual and collective action.
 Organizations will be able to compare their own data to the industry benchmark and identify areas where they need to focus their efforts.
 At the sectoral level, the data could point to gaps where joint action is required to achieve meaningful and lasting change.
 The data will also provide a basis for mutual accountability and ultimately contribute to changing the sector for the better.
+Further, BRIDGE 2.0 and future iterations will provide time series trends of DEI metrics, distill what is and is not working, and serve a real-time guide to advance DEI within organizations.

-The BRIDGE survey was designed by a coalition of organizations dedicated to meaningfully addressing the DEI challenges of the international development and humanitarian assistance sector.
+The original BRIDGE survey was designed by a coalition of organizations dedicated to meaningfully addressing the DEI challenges of the international development and humanitarian assistance sector.
+In the early Fall of 2020, a small group of industry leaders on a voluntary basis set out to leverage the strengths of their own organizations to address the diversity data gap in the sector by launching an initiative to establish a DEI benchmarking survey.

 CORE PARTNERS